MS in Kinesiology

 The program "pairs augmented and virtual reality with hands-on practice for administering naloxone,” said Scott Barrows '76 BS BVIS, former director of the Program in Biomedical Visualization and a member of the project team working in collaboration with educators from Southern Illinois University and Illinois State University.

-Scott Barrows '76 BS BVIS
+Scott Barrows headshot

 Users wear a headset that blends digital content with their actual environment.
 The training program begins with education on the dangerous misuses of opioids, then launches life-like scenarios that require naloxone.
 Users are transported to a dim nightclub holding a Narcan dispenser, giving the drug through virtual nostrils amid the loud music and the crowd.